-- Bit of freshly ground pepper
+- Freshly ground pepper

-- 1 egg
+- 1 large egg

-- 1 Tbsp. paprika
+- 1 Tablespoons Hungarian paprika

-- 1/8 - 1/4 tsp. cayenne or hot Hungarian paprika (for heat, to taste)
+- 1/8 - 1/4 teaspoon cayenne or hot Hungarian paprika, for heat, use to taste

-- 1 large yellow onion, finely chopped
+- 1 medium yellow onion, finely chopped

-- 6 cups chicken stock (low-sodium would work well in this soup)
+- 6 cups chicken stock, low-sodium would work well in this soup

 - 1 small head cauliflower, large stem removed, cut into small florets